 In 2022, Shorenstein's Governance policy and efforts centered around the ESG committee's initiatives, industry partnerships, and risk management.
-We at Shorenstein believe that responsible and updated governance policies are fundamental to our business model and practices.
+We at Shorenstein believe that responsible and up-to-date governance policies are fundamental to our business model and practices.
 Furthermore, our focus on comprehensive governance objectives and commitments illustrates our all-encompassing ESG approach.